Updated: Feb 9

 Madres Guerreras was created in 2018.
 Our Madres had weekly meetings where they discussed different topics of power, justice, and parental rights in the school system.
 They found that there was a common trend that parents had such as not having no one to speak to at the school in their native language, schools not having qualified interpreters, and documents not being translated, making it impossible for parents to be involved in their children's education.

-Since then, Madres Guerreras decided to work on the "No more Barriers, Access to Education Now" campaign, asking Connecticut Public Schools to implement, add and improve language services and resources for parents who do not speak English (list of demands here).
+Since then, Madres Guerreras develop their "No more Barriers, Access to Education Now" campaign, asking Connecticut Public Schools to implement, add and improve language services and resources for parents who do not speak English (list of demands here).

 In 2019, the Madres Guerreras committee met with different members of the Board of Education, such as Shonte Browdy and Julio Flores, to discuss different interpretation needs.
 However, there was no commitment to further the interpretation and translation work.
 But our Madres didn't stop here.